Whisky Experience at Home with Once Upon a Whisky

 The late 80s saw a resurgence of the Irish whiskey industry, starting from the opening of Cooley Distillery in 1987 (in a building formerly used to convert potatoes into industrial ethanol and produce the spirit for Bailey’s Irish Cream Liqueur).

-And here is when Teeling, as we know it today, comes in.
-The family was already tied into the industry since 1782 when Walter Teeling established a distillery in the Liberties district of Dublin.
+And here is when Teeling comes in as we know it today.
+The family had already been tied to the industry since 1782, when Walter Teeling established a distillery in the Liberties district of Dublin.
 His descendant, John Teeling, was the mind behind the founding of Cooley Distillery.
-Cooley was sold in 2011 and then two Teeling brothers, John and Stephen, operated as an Independent bottling company first and then founded the new Teeling Distillery in 2015, in the heart of Dublin (well worth a visit!).
+Cooley was sold in 2011, and then two Teeling brothers, John and Stephen, operated as an Independent bottling company first and then founded the new Teeling Distillery in 2015 in the heart of Dublin (well worth a visit!).

-Teeling draws both from the tradition of Irish distilling (with expressions such as their Single Pot Still ones) and at the same time launched itself into experimenting with new flavours, casks and techniques.
+Teeling draws from the tradition of Irish distilling (with expressions such as their Single Pot Still ones) and, at the same time, experiments with new flavours, casks, and techniques.

 The Whisky